HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 A JSF portlet should follow some best practices.
 This is not a complete list of best practices.
 Rather it is a list of practices that allowed our evaluation to get improved throughput.

 - If you're displaying large JSF dataTables, they should be paginated.
 Displaying a thousand rows at once via a JSF dataTable is expensive
-- Do not fetch data base records via a bean, which you are not going to use.
+- Do not fetch database records via a bean, which you are not going to use.
 Populating the beans is expensive.
 Avoid that overhead by fetching only records your application is going to use.
 - Data access beans should not perform a 'context lookup' for every database access like this:

 javax.naming.InitialContext ctx = new javax.naming.InitialContext(); datasource = (DataSource) ctx.lookup(properties.getProperty("DATASOURCE"));